caesar-taj/ShopeEase-Web_Application/README.md

+# ShopeEase-Web_Application
+Web based shopping platform<br>
+This is a front-end base application.
+I took the imagery, product data, font and CSS things from github.<br>
+I followed a tutorial to developed this website.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.